-Sinno and Furr [12,13] compared the time dependent responses of lightweight and normal weight concrete composite beams.
+Sinno and Furr compared the time dependent responses of lightweight and normal weight concrete composite beams.
+Lightweight and normal weight concrete beams and deck slabs were used in various combinations to determine the different behavior patterns.
 Time dependent strain and camber of highway bridge beams were measured.
 The measured strains were used to calculate the prestress loss.
 They found that the lightweight concrete beams had greater initial and time dependent camber, and greater prestress loss than comparable normal weight beams.